-Dividend income relates to the dividend received from the below subsidiary of the Company:
+Dividend income relates to the dividend received from the below subsidiaries of the Company:

-Declared amount of €222 million from the 100% subsidiary company HELPE R.S.S.O.P.P.
-S.A. out of which €220 mil was paid in July 2024 Half-Yearly Financial Statements
+- An amount of €222 million from the 100% subsidiary company HELPE R.S.S.O.P.P.
+S.A. which was paid in July 2024. - An amount of €2 million from the 100% subsidiary company HELLENiQ ENERGY INTERNATIONAL GmbH, which is unpaid and included in "Trade and Other receivables" as of 30 September 2024 (Note 14).